Kanadmishra/ADAPT/README.md

-This repositry contains all my ADAPT assignments.
+This repository contains all my ADAPT assignments.